Decorating With Travel Souvenirs and Photos

 Total cost: Around $20 or less

-If you save ticket stubs, photos, postcards, and other small paper goods, creating a fireplace bunting is one of the easiest DIY projects for decorating with travel souvenirs!
+If you save ticket stubs, photos, postcards, and other small paper goods, creating a bunting is one of the easiest DIY projects for decorating with travel souvenirs!
 Another huge perk is you can change out the items as much as you’d like.

 What you’ll need to create a postcard bunting: